AngleProtocol/merkl-docs/earning-with-merkl/FAQ.md

 # FAQ

+If you have any questions about how to earn rewards using Merkl, you're in the right place.

 ## What is Merkl?
 What types of campaigns does Merkl support?

-* Merkl is a platform that offers various yield opportunities in DeFi by providing incentives through Incentive Providers for liquidity providers, lenders, and borrowers.
+* Merkl is a platform that offers various yield opportunities in DeFi by providing incentives through Incentive Providers (IP) for liquidity providers, lenders, and borrowers.
 It allows users to earn rewards by participating in different campaigns and protocols.

 Additionally, Merkl supports airdrop, token snapshot, and token balance functionalities for IPs, allowing users to potentially receive additional tokens in their wallets.
 To see if you are eligible for any of these rewards, check your user [dashboard](https://app.merkl.xyz/user).